-The flame length is 0.4 - 0.6 m depending on the kind of gas, air and gas pressures versus the pressure in combustion chamber.
+The flame length is 0.3 - 0.5 m depending on the kind of gas, gas pressure versus the pressure in combustion chamber and environmental conditions outside boiler/heater.

 In addition, using Fireye high tension igniter type HTSS in the Spark & Sense version, the center electrode of igniter rod is also an ionization rod extended into the primary combustion zone and specially designed to work with SureFire IITM Pilots.

-The HT igniter creates the electric arc to ignite the gas, and then the electric circuit switches the operating mode for ionization detection, confirming the presence of the igniter flame.
+The HT igniter initially creates the electric arc to ignite the gas, and then the circuit switches the operating mode for ionization detection, confirming the presence of the igniter flame